4r6h/linux-bangla-fonts/README.md

 # Bangla, Urdu and Arabic Fonts for your Linux Machine

 Welcome to Bangla font installer for linux.
-This script is tested or maintained for and also Arch base distributions like Arch Linux, Manjaro Linux, Arco Linux, Garuda Linux, Endeavour OS etc. Debian based distributions like Ubuntu, Debian, Linux Mint, Deepin etc.
+This script is tested or maintained for Arch base distributions like Arch Linux, Manjaro Linux, Arco Linux, Garuda Linux, Endeavour OS etc. And also for Debian based distributions like Ubuntu, Debian, Linux Mint, Deepin etc.

 ### Dependency

 It depends on some tools which you have to allow it to install, it will ask.

+- sudo
 - wget
 - fontconfig
+- tar

 ## Install:
 ### pypi version